How UX Pros Crush Monday Mornings (+ Playlist!)

 “Ain’t nothin’ to it but to do it.”
 You could start small with some quick tasks that don’t take a lot of effort to get in the rhythm.
 Feels good to start checking things off the list.

-Some days I do the things I don’t feel like doing so I can get to the things I want to do
+Some days I do the things I don’t feel like doing so I can get to the things I want to do.
+Now, roll up your sleeves and get to it — you've got this!

 Written by